utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-git.md

 If you have [API definitions](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/), [collections](/docs/collections/using-collections/), or [environments](/docs/sending-requests/managing-environments/) in a Git repository, you can import the data so you can work with it in Postman.

-Postman supports importing from GitHub, BitBucket, GitLab, and Azure DevOps repositories.
+Postman supports importing from GitHub, Bitbucket, GitLab, and Azure DevOps repositories.
 You can import data from a local repository on your computer or from a remote repository hosted in the cloud.

 > You can also connect your API to a remote GitHub, Bitbucket, GitLab, or Azure DevOps repository.
 Once connected, you can sync your API definition and associated collections in Postman with the remote repository.
 Learn more about [connecting your API to a Git repository](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/).